isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-kill-flea-eggs.markdown

 3. Caution: Don't apply the boric acid directly on your cats, dogs or any other pets.
 Also, if possible, you can use[flea collars against cats and dogs](https://pestpolicy.com/do-flea-collars-work/).
 4. Pay special attention, when applying the powder, to your pet's sleeping areas including under beds or chairs.
 But vacuum the concrete, tile or hardwood floors for best results against flea eggs.
 ## Conclusion
-The  main control method for flea eggs definitely vacuuming, followed by using IGR sprays, laundering and drying, and finally boric acid powder.
+TheÂ  main control method for flea eggs definitely vacuuming, followed by using IGR sprays, laundering and drying, and finally boric acid powder.
 However, be sure that flea eggs hatch within a very short time - about 2 weeks.
 So, be quick and precise in controlling the flea eggs.